kl2806/devfest-data-science-track/level_1.md

     csv_file.write('\n')
     csv_file.close()

-The above code writes out the headers for the CSV file; now, we have to write out the data for each day we scraped.
-If we use our `scrape_file` function, it won't be too difficult.
+The above code writes out the headers for the CSV file.
+Now we have to write out the data for each day we scraped, but this won't be too difficult if we use our `scrape_file` function.

     def link_to_date(l):